509th Infantry Regiment (United States): Belgium - Battle of the Bulge

-On 10 December 1943 the battalion was redesignated as the 509th Parachute Infantry Battalion.

 During the Battle of the Bulge in late 1944, the 509th fought in Belgium to blunt the German attack.
 An account of this battle is described in the book "Bloody Clash at Sadzot."
 The 509th Infantry Regiment's service during World War II concluded at the end of January 1945 near St. Vith, Belgium.
 Of the original 700 paratroopers who entered the battle, approximately ninety-three percent were injured.
-Effective 1 March 1945, the 509th PIB was disbanded, and the soldiers who remained were reassigned as replacements in the U.S. 82nd Airborne Division.
+Effective 1 March 1945, the 509th PIB was disbanded, and the soldiers who remained were reassigned as replacements in the U.S. 82nd Airborne Division or the U.S. 17th Airborne Division.

 Post-World War II

 Germany

 After World War II, the colors of the 509th remained inactive until 1963, when Company A, 509th PIB was reactivated as HHC, 1st Battalion (Airborne), 509th Infantry, and Company B, 509th PIB was reactivated as HHC, 2nd Battalion (Airborne), 509th Infantry.

 Since 1958 the 8th Infantry Division in Germany had had an Airborne component consisting of the 1st Airborne Battle Group, 504th Infantry, and the 1st Airborne Battle Group, 505th Infantry, as well as other supporting elements on jump status.
 When the division reorganized from the Pentomic structure to the new structure using brigades and battalions, 1-504th and 1-505th were replaced by 1-509th and 2-509th, respectively.
 Located at Lee Barracks in Mainz-Gonsenheim, Germany, the two battalions formed the infantry component of the 1st Brigade (Airborne), 8th Infantry Division (Mechanized).
 Other units of the brigade included the 5th Battalion (Airborne), 81st Artillery; Troop A (Airborne), 3rd Squadron, 8th Cavalry; Company A (Airborne), 12th Engineer Battalion; and Company B (Airborne), 8th Medical Battalion.